sdroege/gstreamer-rs/docs/gstreamer-video/docs.md

 1 field is stored in one buffer, `GST_VIDEO_BUFFER_FLAG_TF` or `GST_VIDEO_BUFFER_FLAG_BF` indicates if the buffer is carrying the top or bottom field, respectively.
-The top and bottom buffers are expected to alternate in the pipeline, with this mode (Since: 1.16).
+The top and bottom buffers must alternate in the pipeline, with this mode (Since: 1.16).
 <!-- enum VideoMatrixMode -->
 Different color matrix conversion modes